abulka/pynsource/pynsource/trunk/Readme.txt

 This will
  - Build win32 installers in dist as an exe.
-   People can run this to install the source code into \PythonXX\Lib\site-packages\pynsource
+   People can run this exe to install the source code as a package into \PythonXX\Lib\site-packages\pynsource
  - Zip up pynsource source files and Tests and ./setup.py into a pure source code release e.g. pynsourceX.X.zip
  - Build a standalone exe using py2exe.
 This is done in the pynsource subdirectory's dist dir.
    These files (incl. the standalone pynsourcegui.exe) are zipped.

-Optionally run innosetup on the standalone py2exe output in pynsource/dist/* and create a setup.exe The innosetup project is in the directory standalone exe inno
+ - Run Inno setup to create a standalone setup.exe, together with uninstall tool.

 ========================================